kshaffer/kshaffer.github.io/_posts/2015-07-10-the-flipped-classroom-reading-list.md

 - Shaffer, Kris.
 2014. ["Assessing Problem-Based Learning."](http://flipcamp.org/engagingstudents2/essays/shaffer.html) In *Engaging Students: Essays in Music Pedagogy*.
 - Strobel, Johannes and Angela van Barneveld.
 2009. ["When is PBL More Effective?
 A Meta-synthesis of Meta-analyses Comparing PBL to Conventional Classrooms."](http://docs.lib.purdue.edu/ijpbl/vol3/iss1/4/) In *Interdisciplinary Journal of Problem-Based Learning* 3/1, 44–58.
 - Albanese, Mark A. and Susal Mitchell.
 1993. ["Problem-based Learning: A Review of Literature on Its Outcomes and Implementation Issues."](http://journals.lww.com/academicmedicine/Abstract/1993/01000/Problem_based_Learning__A_Review_of_Literature_on.20.aspx) In *Academic Medicine* 68/1, 52–81.
+- Berkson, Laeora.
+1993. ["Problem-Based Learning: Have the Expectations Been Met?"](http://journals.lww.com/academicmedicine/Abstract/1993/10000/Problem_based_learning__have_the_expectations_been.53.aspx) In *Academic Medicine* 68/10, 579–88.

 ### Optional further reading